 Continue reading…

 [RAVELLO, ITALY] — A few thousand feet up the mountains over Positano and the sea is the town of Ravello.
 Often voted one of the prettiest villages in Italy, it shows it.
 They’ve done a great job at preserving this little mountaintop town.
 No modern stores or chains.
 Just a quant little piazza, with hotels and restaurants spanning out to the edges of the cliffs.
-The views are stunning of the distant water, the shimmer of the sun.
+The views are stunning of the distant water thousands of feet below, the shimmer of the sun.
 Extremely relaxing place with just a few hotels and restaurants.
 A couple days is all you need unless you just want to unwind with a book by the pool and feel the breeze.
-Here is a great website about Ravello, including resources on hotels, cafes, etc. An
+Hidden on a hilltop 1000ft about the sea, Ravello